 Verdict?
-The bonus categories (dining, travel and entertainment) are a definite plus and certainly nothing to sneeze at (considering the AmEx Platinum doesn’t have similar category offerings).
+The bonus categories (dining, travel and entertainment) are a definite plus and certainly nothing to sneeze at, especially if you travel frequently and can take advantage of the 3X category (airfares and hotels).
 But for a lower annual fee, you can get bonus spending on restaurants and/or travel with other cash-back and travel cards on the market.

 The decrease in value for airline redemptions (next year) is something to consider, especially if you frequently took advantage of the 60 percent boost in value for American Airlines bookings.
 However, if you rarely redeemed via Citi’s travel portal anyway, this reduction of benefits is merely a glancing blow.
 And you’ll still get a competitive 25 percent boost in value going forward, should you choose to use the portal.

 These elite cards aren’t just about the points.
 The reason you’d pay $450 for the Citi Prestige card is for benefits, right?
 Here’s what the card gives you …

 - Lounge access – The card provides access to Priority Pass lounges.
 Up to two guests or immediate family members also get Priority Pass lounge access when traveling with the cardholder.
 The card used to offer Admirals Club access, but stopped doing that as of July 2017.

 - No foreign transaction fees